Braid groups and quiver mutation: Actions on categories

 Let $(S,M)$ be the Riemann surface with marked points associated to $\Delta$ as in Section \ref{sec:riemann}.
 So, if $\Delta=A_n$, we take $S$ to be a disk with $n-3$ points on its boundary, and if $\Delta=D_n$, we take $S$ to be a disk with one marked point in its interior and $n$ marked points on its boundary.

-Let $Q$ be a mutation Dynkin quiver.
+Let $Q$ be a mutation-Dynkin quiver.
 By~\cite{fst08}, $Q=Q_{\T}$ for some tagged triangulation $\T$ of $(S,M)$.
 Let $W,W'$ be the sum of the terms coming from local configurations in $\T$ as shown in Figure~\ref{f:potentialterms} (where in (c) and (d) there are at least three arcs incident with the interior marked point).

 Then $W_{\T}$ is the potential given by taking the sum of the induced cycles in $Q_{\T}$ (i.e.\ induced subgraphs of $Q_{\T}$ which are cycles), and $W_{\T}'$ is the potential associated to $\T$ in~\cite[\S3]{LF4}, taking the parameter associated to the internal marked point (if there is one) to be equal to $-1$.
 Then we have the following: